- Beginner Skill Level Beginner

 AIARE Avalanche Rescue is a one-day stand-alone course that is intended to be retaken on a regular basis in order to stay current with best practices in avalanche rescue techniques and equipment.

-The course is suitable for both new and returns participants as each course will cover both the current practices for basic companion rescue as well as more advanced scenarios.
+The course is suitable for both new and returning participants as each course will cover both the current practices for basic companion rescue as well as more advanced scenarios.
 All students will be shown systems for additional practice on their own in between courses.

 Each participant will receive a rescue card at the end of the course and will be given individual professional coaching.